GE-McKinsey Nine-Field Matrix: PowerPoint Template

 Introduction

-The GE-McKinsey Nine-Field Matrix helps companies identify which business units to invest in and which ones to divest or restructure.
+The GE-McKinsey Nine-Field Matrix helps companies identify which business units to invest in and which to divest or restructure.

 It provides a framework for strategic decision-making based on an objective analysis of a company's business portfolio.